Devotional.com - Free Christian Devotional

 “Do not merely listen to the word, and so deceive yourselves.
 Do what it says.” – James 1:22

-Viewing, reading and listening to the Bible are good.
+Reading and listening to the Bible is good.
 Following the Lord’s teaching is even better.
 Today in prayer, spend some extra time today reading God’s Word.
 Then ask the Lord how you can better live out the Bible in your life.

 “Let us receive nothing, believe nothing, follow nothing which is not in the Bible, nor can be proved by the Bible.” – J.C.
 Ryle